The Complete HCG Diet Plan

 Many of the fruits we enjoy can contain high amounts of sugar, so although they are a part of a healthy daily diet, there are only a few fruits you can safely eat while on HCG phase 2, and even then you can only eat two servings a day.

 Just about everyone likes a little starch throughout their day, whether it’s a morning bagel or a warm dinner roll.
-The HCG diet protocol is very limiting in what starches are allowed, so while you might miss that danish from your favorite coffee shop, you won’t miss the weight you lose.
+The HCG diet protocol is very limiting in what starches are allowed, so while you might miss that danish from your favorite coffee shop, you won’t miss the weight you lose as a result of taking your HCG drops, your regular injection of HCG.

-The only starches allowed are Melba toast or Grissini breadsticks, and these should be used as sparingly as possible.
+The only starches allowed on the menu are Melba toast or Grissini breadsticks, and these should be used as sparingly as possible.

 For everything else you eat throughout the day, there are rules attached to that as well.
 While you may not pay much attention the seasonings you use to add flavor, the HCG diet makes you become keenly aware of everything you eat.
 Although a short list, it does make sense since the diet is trying to keep you from mistakenly eating foods that could sabotage your progress.